yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 * Generate random nonces but avoid the so-called birthday bound, i.e. never generate more than 2**64 encrypted tickets for the same ticket pinning protection Key.

+An alternative design which has been attributed to Karthik Bhargavan is as follows.
+Start with a 128-bit master key "K_master" and then for each encryption, generate a 256-bit random nonce and compute:

+    K = HKDF(K_master, Nonce || "key")
+    N = HKDF(K_master, Nonce || "nonce")

+And use these values to encrypt the ticket, AES-GCM(K, N, \<data\>).

 # IANA Considerations

 IANA is requested to allocate a TicketPinning extension value in the